 pseudoR2

-McFadden's pseudo R-squared (filtered vs. unfiltered model)
+McFadden's (adjusted) pseudo R-squared (filtered vs. unfiltered model) based on the models' likelihood functions

 Details